indraraj26/cordova-plugin-protectscreen/readme.md

 `cordova plugin add cordova-plugin-protectscreen`

 ## Usage
-When a screenshot occurs (iOS), a 'UserDidTakeScreenshot' event is triggered .
+When a screenshot occurs on iOS, a 'UserDidTakeScreenshot' event is triggered .
 ```
 document.addEventListener("UserDidTakeScreenshot", function() {
     window.alert("Screenshot Taken");